emmanuelajsivinac/deployment-yml-files/README.md

 **YML files to make deployments within Kubernetes Platform.**

 In this repository, you'll find YAML files designed for deploying applications on Minikube or other Kubernetes platforms.<br>
-The files range from simple container deployments to more complex application setups.<br>
+The files range from simple container deployments to more complex application setups.<br><br>

 ©️ Emmanuel Ajsivinac